Publications

 Data limitations in both top-down and bottom-up approaches also complicate the results of this report.
 Both analyses are impeded by significant gaps in the availability and quality of data, making it difficult to accurately assess the disparities in investment needs between the two methods.
 Compounding these challenges, both approaches rely on different datasets, coverage, and assumptions.
 This creates inherent imprecisions within the analysis, and makes it harder for estimate the exact level of support the sector needs.
 This limitation falls under what this report defines as the “data gap”.

-To find out more about the climate investment needs of agrifood systems, download the full report here.
+To find out more about the climate investment needs of agrifood systems, download the full report and annex here.

 Sign up to our newsletter